eturro/mmseq/README.md

 #### Making your own Ensembl vertebrate reference FASTAs:

 Download the cDNA and ncRNA FASTA files for the Ensembl version and species of interest from the [Ensembl FTP server](http://www.ensembl.org/info/data/ftp/index.html) and combine them into a single file.
-For humans, you should remove alternative haplotype/supercontig entries using the `fastagrep.sh` script in the `bin` directory, which is an adapted version of unix `grep` that works on FASTA files.
+For humans, remove alternative haplotype/supercontig entries using the `fastagrep.sh` script in the `bin` directory, which is an adapted version of unix `grep` that greps multi-line FASTA entries.
 E.g.:

     wget ftp://ftp.ensembl.org/pub/release-72/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh37.72.cdna.all.fa.gz
     wget ftp://ftp.ensembl.org/pub/release-72/fasta/homo_sapiens/ncrna/Homo_sapiens.GRCh37.72.ncrna.fa.gz